Adult social care

 Who do you keep information about?

-We keep information about people who contact us about adult social care support.
-We also keep information about people that other organisations tell us might need adult social care support and to whom we offer a care and support needs assessment.
+We keep information about people who contact us about adult social care support and information about people that other organisations tell us might need adult social care support and to whom we offer a care and support needs assessment.

 Why do you keep information about me?